Estelle M. H. Merrill

 Estelle M. H. Merrill (née, Hatch; pen name, Jean Kincaid; September 30, 1858 – July 29, 1908) was an American journalist and editor of the long nineteenth century.
-She lectured on various subjects, especially on educational and sociological questions, and was well-known as a leader and speaker in the club world.
-Merrill was a charter member of the New England Woman's Press Association.
+Well-known as a leader and speaker in women's club circles, her lectures especially focused on educational and sociological questions.
+Merrill was a charter member of the New England Woman's Press Association and served as the editor of the New England Kitchen Magazine.

 Early life and education

-Estelle Minerva Hatch was born at Jefferson, Maine, September 30, 1858.
+Estelle Minerva Hatch was born in Jefferson, Maine, on September 30, 1858.
 She was the daughter of Gilman E. and Celenda S. Hatch.

 As a child, Merrill attended the public schools of her native town.
 At fourteen years of age, she entered Wheaton Seminary, Norton, Massachusetts, graduating in 1877.

 Career

 Upon her graduation, she returned to Jefferson to teach.
 At the end of two years' successful work in that place, she again came to Massachusetts, and taught school for three years in Hyde Park.
 She worked towards establishing in the public schools of Hyde Park an additional course, giving practical business training, opportunities for which previously could be obtained only at private schools.

 A lover of nature from her girlhood, when she used to wander through the Maine woods, during her periods of teaching in the grammar and high school grades at Hyde Park, she was fitting herself at the Harvard Annex and with private teachers to take a professorship in botany, her favorite study.
-She also furnished at intervals articles for the Boston Transcript, written under the signature of "Jean Kincaid."

 A break in health, the result of overwork, necessitated rest and change.
-During her long convalescence, she spent more time writing, her first regular work as a journalist being on the Boston Globe.
+During her long convalescence, she spent more time writing, her first regular work as a journalist being on The Boston Daily Globe (Boston).
 From furnishing special articles, she progressed to a salaried position.
-Journalism became such a fascinating occupation that, though she was offered a lucrative professorship in botany in a Southern college, she chose to remain in the newspaper field.
+Journalism became such a fascinating occupation that, though she was offered a lucrative professorship in botany at a Southern college, she chose to remain in the newspaper field.

+Merrill furnished articles at intervals for the Boston Transcript, written under the signature of "Jean Kincaid."
+The Business Woman's Journal opened two new departments in June 1890, with Merrill heading one which was devoted to the interests of journalists.
+In the 1890s, she was the editor of the New England Kitchen Magazine a Domestic Science Monthly published by The New England Kitchen Publishing Company (Boston).
 Merrill served as co-editor, with Dr. Mary Wood-Allen, of American Motherhood, a Boston magazine devoted to the interests of mothers and home-makers.